 the outside of the roller to prevent further sideways movement.

-system will need to be rotated.
-This is done by lifting the weight off
+front point now needs to be rotated.
+This is done by lifting the

-the rolling system and rotating the points to allow for lengthwise
+tongue and rotating the front point to allow for lengthwise alignment.

 - Using a come-a-long, the home is then moved